vutran/wpmvc/README.md

 ### Assets

 Please store all static assets files (fonts, images, scripts, and stylesheets) in the `app/assets` folder respectively.
-Grunt will then compile these assets into the public `assets` folder for your theme.
+The framework will automatically load bundle everything into the `dist/bundle.js` file.